scala/scala-lang/_posts/2020-03-10-functional-program-re-design.md

 We are excited to announce the release of a new version of the online course [Functional Program Design].

+As a reminder, the Scala Center runs freely accessible [online courses] that have been completed by more than 5700 learners in 2019.
+Optionally, a paid version delivers a certificate of completion.

 ## Why a New Version?

 The previous version of the course was made of parts of older courses mashed